xyzisinus/grader4AutolabProjectNeedingVM/README.md

    * AWS recommends using IAM users rather than root account.
    * You may also need to request an increase of max simultaneous instances of the type you are using.
-   * This grader package tries hard to terminate the instance and security group it creates, but it's good to check your EC2 console for "stray" instances and security groups.
+   * The Grader tries hard to terminate the instance and security group it creates, but it's good to check your EC2 console for "stray" instances and security groups.

 * An VM image (AMI) capable of grading Autolab jobs, see ./autodriver/README for details.
-  *  The image belongs to the same AWS account and has a tag keyed with "Name" and with the value of IMAGE_TAG.
+The image belongs to the same AWS account and has a tag keyed with "Name" and with the value of IMAGE_TAG.
 Use quotes for IMAGE_TAG in config.yaml

 Adjustments and additions needed to fit the Grader into the